Robopoly/Quadcopter/README.md

 # Quadcopter shield

 ## TODO
-There might be a problem at this moment with the axis on the PCB.
-I'm not sure about it.
+There might be a problem at this moment with the axis on the PCB and the x,y axis used by the accelerometer.
+Will be checked soon

 ## Introduction
 This shield has firstly been designed by Robopoly for Aeropoly.
 It is now available at Robopoly.